• Skip to main content

 Probably the most common questions asked and the one that fosters the greatest disappointment.
 The pool is only available for hotel guests, and for us, it is included in our room rate.

 The least crowded time to visit the pool is between 10.30 am and 3 pm.
 That is because check-out is at 11 am, and check-in starts at 3 pm.
-If you are staying more than one night, this gives you a unique time opportunity.
+If you stay more than one night, this gives you a unique time opportunity.

 Don’t be stupid for a selfie.
 Sitting on the outer edge of the pool will have the lifeguard’s whistle blow before you can hit the shutter release.
-I am not sure what would happen on a second offence, but Singapore does have some pretty rigid laws.
+I am unsure what would happen on a second offence, but Singapore has some rigid laws.

-In reality, and spoiling the infinity illusion a bit, there is actually a safety ledge, making it impossible to accidentally fall off.
+In reality, spoiling the infinity illusion a bit, there is a safety ledge, making it nearly impossible to accidentally fall off.

 The safety ledge protecting guest in Singapore Marina Bay Sands pool